- Get started with Windows Phone

 Use Driving Mode

 Tempted to open those funny pictures from your friends while you’re on the road?
-With Driving Mode, Windows Phone 8 can help reduce distractions from your phone while you're behind the wheel so you can focus on the task at hand.
+Driving Mode in Windows Phone can help reduce distractions from your phone while you're behind the wheel.
 Turn this feature on to limit notifications on the lock screen—including texts, calls, and quick status alerts—until you’re safely parked.
 You can even send automatic replies when someone tries to contact you, so they won’t worry when you can’t get back to them.

 To set up Driving Mode

-When you turn on Driving Mode for the first time, you’ll be asked to set it up.
-For this, you'll need a Bluetooth device (such as a hands-free car kit or headset) that's been paired to your phone.
-After setup, Driving Mode will turn on automatically any time you connect a Bluetooth device you’ve enabled for Driving Mode.
+You'll need a Bluetooth device (such as a hands-free car kit or headset) that's been paired to your phone to set up Driving Mode.
+After you set up a device, Driving Mode will turn on automatically any time your phone connects to it.

 Tap Next, then do one or both of the following:

-- To send calls to voicemail, turn on Ignore calls .
+- To send incoming calls to voicemail, turn on Ignore calls .

 - To turn off text notifications, turn on Ignore texts .